 When Kathy looked up the status of her new dress’s delivery, she grew excited.
 The message she read: ‘Being delivered’.
 In just a few more days’ time, her dress would finally arrive at her home in Jakarta.
 What this means is that her dress has entered the last mile delivery leg of its delivery process.
 But then again, there’s one small question:

-Last mile delivery is the final leg of the parcel’s delivery journey, usually from the distribution warehouse to the customer’s chosen address.
-This leg is crucial as it builds up to the point that matters most to any e-commerce customer: actually receiving the goods.
+Last mile delivery is the final leg of a parcel’s B2B delivery journey, usually from the distribution warehouse to the customer’s chosen address.
+This leg is crucial as it builds up to the point that matters most to any eCommerce customer: actually receiving the goods.

 Getting last mile delivery right in a region like Southeast Asia may not be easy, but its benefits to your brand are definitely worth the effort.
 Before we get to some of the tips on last mile delivery though, it’s good to know what kind of challenges face last mile delivery in this region.

 Last mile delivery, particularly in Southeast Asia, can be very complex.
 Southeast Asia is home to a diverse set of countries with a diverse set of geographical complexity and varying levels of logistical infrastructure like road and highway connections.

 In Indonesia, a country consisting of over 17,500 islands, delivering a parcel from the distribution warehouse in Jakarta to one of the more remote islands would require firstly an aeroplane, then a speedboat.
 Planning and preparing for these logistical processes are necessary to ensure timely parcel delivery.
 As for infrastructural support, countries differ in capacity to support the physical flow of eCommerce logistics.